sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

                 "type": "includes",
                 "text": "special"
               },
-              /* match a line that includes "header" but not "should not" */
+              /* match a line that meets ALL of the conditions: it includes "header"
+                 but NOT "should not" */
               {
                 "type": "all",
                 "matches": [